 6. Challenges and Opportunities of Marketing in the Cotswolds

-- Tourism.
+Tourism.
 You can collect visitor emails and keep in touch long after their trip ends.
-This turns one-time buyers into repeat customers.

 Even if your list is small, your impact can still be significant.